ElianEgrt/Projet-Long/Readme.md

 To recover the information on movies, we used the online API _The Movie Database API_ available [here](https://developers.themoviedb.org/3/getting-started/introduction).

 To simplify our project (to avoid a database management in particular), we decided not to store the whole movies (video files) available on the api.
-We only stored a unique movie on server.
+We only stored a unique movie on the server, which is played each time you click on a play symbol on the homepage.

+### Tutorial

 ## Hightech